stalexan/gomarkwiki/README.md

 gomarkwiki v0.1.1 compiled with go1.20.4 on linux/amd64
 ```

+## With Docker

-Next create a Docker image for the build by running `build-image.sh` in the
+To do a reproducible build with Docker, we first create a Docker image by
+running `build-image.sh` in the
 [release-builder](https://github.com/stalexan/gomarkwiki/tree/main/release-builder)
 directory, giving it the version of Go that will be used to do the build.
 Here
 we create an image that will have Go version 1.20.4: